What We Do

 Nicaragua is the second poorest country in the Western Hemisphere, with 50%

 of the rural population in Nicaragua lives below the national poverty line.

-The needs of a typical Nicaraguan farmer and villager are largely ignored because their lack of purchasing power, nearly making it impossible to break the cycle of poverty.
-Families rely on primitive practices such as burning kerosene or diesel fuel for light, using open fires in homes for cooking, and neglecting to purify drinking water.
+The needs of a typical rural Nicaraguan family are largely ignored because of their lack of purchasing power, nearly making it impossible to break the cycle of poverty.
+Families rely on primitive practices such as burning kerosene or diesel fuel for light, using open fires in homes for cooking, and living without access to clean drinking water.

 Addressing the Problem

 Raise awareness about our low-cost, high-impact technologies and their impact on communities.

 Produce appropriate technologies with locally sourced materials that are easily repairable.

 Install technologies that improve health, generate income, and preserve the environment.